Yiming-Miao/Calorie-Predictor/README.md

 - I, the patient, who have health problem needed to avoid eating high calorie foods, need to know the energy of foods before taking them.

 ## MVP
-- an user interface that allow users to input foods images
+- An user interface that allow users to input foods images
 - Capability of reconizing foods and measuring weights
 - Calculate calories based on calorie table